 When the day of the engagement session or wedding shoot arrives, you may shoot at a location or venue you have shot at in the past.
 In those situations, you typically know the requirements and restrictions.
 On the other hand, you may sometimes have to work in locations or with vendors that are completely unfamiliar.
 If, say, a venue requires you to have a permit, it can be helpful to clarify in your photography contract whether you or your clients are responsible for obtaining it before the shoot.
 This is a valuable detail to include so you ensure the day is free of any issues, especially when it comes to the venue or location.

 Another important element you can place in your photography contract is about meals and breaks during the wedding day.
 Depending on how long the shoot is, you could be there for hours and will likely require food and a few breaks.
 You can add to your contract what you and your clients agree on when it comes to meals and breaks and whether they will provide you with one after a certain number of hours.

-What are the Risks of Not Having a Wedding Photography Contract?
+The Risks Of Not Having A Wedding Photography Contract

 This is why it is very crucial to keep your wedding photography contract updated and as detailed as possible.
 When you share your wedding photography contract PDF (or print it), it protects you from legal action, which can be very damaging to your business.